 A crucial step in the sales cycle, to get the best from lead follow-up efforts requires businesses to think tactically, plan ahead and, crucially, to get the most out of those people working together to achieve it.

 If markers are tossing unqualified, unscrubbed leads through to the sales team then unwelcome time is going to be spent by sales teams qualifying or disqualifying these leads themselves, leading to resentment and inefficiency.

 Working best practices, together with other variables like how leads are chosen, timing conversions, information and database management, messaging and tone of communication, and quality of contacts are key aspects to the lead follow-up process.

-What at first might appear to be a simple strategy, it is perhaps understandable that companies continue to get lead follow-ups wrong in the modern B2B marketplace.
+While at first follow-up might appear to be a simple and understandable strategy, companies continue to get lead follow-ups wrong in the modern B2B marketplace.
 Understandable, but unnecessary.
 Here are 10 of the most common mistakes to avoid in your lead follow-up strategy.

 1. Picking and Choosing Leads